viraj-dhane/viraj-dhane.github.io/README.md

 The website highlights:
 - My background in Data Analytics and Business Intelligence
-- Skills in tools like SQL, Python, Power BI, Tableau, and cloud platforms
+- Skills in tools like SQL, Python, Tableau, Power BI, and cloud platforms like Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP)
-- Selected projects hosted on GitHub
+- Data Analytics and Engineering projects hosted on GitHub